pmorissette/ffn/README.rst

 ffn
 ===

-ffn - a financial function library written in Python.
+ffn - a financial function library for Python.

 Alpha software - use at your own risk!